ga-wdi-exercises/landlord_ruby_enums/readme.md

 > We're going to use the variables `ruby_apartments` and `ruby_tenants` to differentiate between the original arrays(`apartments` and `tenants`) and the arrays we'll be putting our ruby class objects into.

-Using the `.each` enumerable, loop through the exisiting apartments and tenants arrays we worked with yesterday.
+Using the `.each` enumerable, loop through the existing apartments and tenants arrays we worked with yesterday.

 In the loops
   - create a new instance of a class you've defined